A Guide to Opposition Groups

 - Rethinking the Purple Line

 - Smartpac = Smart Alternatives for Rail Transit

 - Town of Chevy Chase

-The Town of Chevy Chase and other anti-Purple Line homeowners often deny their association with Columbia Country Club, but the record shows that they are close allies.
+The Town of Chevy Chase and other anti-Purple Line homeowners long denied their association with Columbia Country Club, but the record shows that they were close allies until the club's recent reversal.
 For years, all worked under the umbrella of the country-club-financed Greater Bethesda Chevy Chase Coalition and Committee to Save the Trail.
 In 2008, two separate coalitions were established, the club-linked A4ST and the Town-funded Rethinking the Purple Line which later morphed into the Friends of the Capital Crescent Trail.
-But Town and country club continue to work hand in glove behind the scenes.
+But Town and country club continued to work hand in glove behind the scenes.
 In November 2008, the country club sent the Maryland Transit Administration a letter requesting certain data and threatening a legal demand if the data was not provided.
 A month later the follow-up letter arrived - signed by the Town's lawyers, Sidley Austin.